RichardLitt/validate-maintainers/README.md

   --match     Match whatever version you are getting against the published
               npm version
-  --ci        Only print and exit with 1 if error
+  --ci        Only print and exit with 1 if error --one       Ignore the error if there is only one maintainer

 Examples
   $ validate-maintainers validate-maintainers